Phony police officers scam $1.5 million from Maryland residents

 The illogic of such a suggestion, Mengedoht said, can get lost on someone who is scared and intimidated.

-In the case of psychotherapist, the scammers leveraged information they had learned about their target — that she had testified as an expert witness in criminal trials — to put her on the defensive about how not clearing up the subpoena issue could tarnish her reputation.
+In the case of the psychotherapist, the scammers leveraged information they had learned about their target — that she had testified as an expert witness before — to put her on the defensive about how not clearing up the subpoena issue could tarnish her reputation.

 “The message was, ‘We believe you; we’ll clear your name; and you’re in really big trouble,” she wrote in her statement to the real detectives.